 Incredibly easy-going and sweet-natured, Beau is really just a people-pleaser who strives to take care of his rider in all circumstances.
 This big sweetheart is currently available for lessons, showing, and a half-lease.

-Bishop (show name "King's Knight) is an 18-year-old quarter horse gelding.
+Bishop (show name "King's Knight) is a 17-year-old quarter horse gelding.
 He originally came from a paint horse farm, where the breeder wanted to sell him because he didn’t quite have the ideal paint horse pattern.
 Prior to his time as part of the Saddleback family, Bishop was a foxhunter with his buddy of fourteen years, Brady, who was the SBE school horse of the month in October!
 Bishop and Brady were both used as whip horses, however, Bishop was always overly excited to do his job.
 His favorite thing to do as a whip horse would be to chase the stray hounds or to stop a group of hounds.
 Bishop has proven to be very athletic and agile and will jump just about anything if you tell him to.